kolapapa/surge-ping/README.md

 # License
 This project is licensed under either of

-Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) at your option.
+Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0).